Loitering munition: Characteristics

 Loitering munitions may be as simple as an unmanned aerial vehicle (UAV) with attached explosives that is sent on a potential kamikaze mission, and may even be constructed with commercially available quadcopters with strapped-on explosives.
+Purpose-built quadcopter loitering munitions were also made such as the STM Kargu.

 Purpose-built munitions are more elaborate in flight and control capabilities, warhead size and design, and onboard sensors for locating targets.
-Some loitering munitions use a human operator to locate targets whereas others, such as IAI Harop, can function autonomously searching and launching attacks without human intervention.
-Another example is UVision HERO solutions – the loitering systems are operated remotely, controlled in real time by a communications system and equipped with an electro-optical camera whose images are received by the command and control station.
+Most of the loitering munitions use a human operator to remotely locate targets such as IAI Harop.
+On the other hand, anti-radar loitering munitions such as IAI Harpy can function autonomously searching and launching attacks against radar without human intervention using an anti-radiation seeker.
+Its latest compact variant Mini Harpy is equipped with both the electro-optical targeting system and anti-radiation seeker.